sgfin/sgfin.github.io_old/_posts/2019-03-20-FAQ-On-Adversarial-Science-Paper.md

 * TOC
 {:toc}

-### Why this FAQ?
+### What's the paper and why this FAQ?

 Last Spring, some colleages (chiefly Andy Beam) and I released a [preprint](https://arxiv.org/pdf/1804.05296.pdf) on adversarial attacks on medical computer visions systems.
 This manuscript was targeted at a technical audience.
 It was written with the goal of explaining why adversarial attacks researchers should consider healthcare applications among their threat models, as well as to provide some proof of concept.
-I ended up getting a lot of great feedback/pushback via email and twitter, which I really appreciated and which informed an update of the preprint.
+I ended up getting a lot of great feedback/pushback via email and twitter, which I really appreciated and which informed an update of the preprint on arxiv.

 After the article was released, we were also put in touch with [Jonathan Zittrain](https://hls.harvard.edu/faculty/directory/10992/Zittrain) and John Bowers from Harvard Law School as well as [Joi Ito](https://www.media.mit.edu/people/joi/overview/) of the MIT Media Lab.
 These are incredibly thoughtful people with a lot of amazing experience.
 We decided to write a follow-up article targeted more at medical and policy folks, with the intention of examining precedence for adversarial attacks in the healthcare system as it exists today and initiating a conversation about what to do about them going forward.
 The result is being published today in Science, here.
 It's been an absolutely pleasure working with these guys.

-Given the nature of the topic, I've been fretting a bit that the paper will be misconstrued.
+We really tried hard to be thoughtful and measured.
+Given the nature of the topic, however, I've been fretting a bit that the paper will be misconstrued/taken out of context.
 At a minimum, I anticipate getting a lot of the same questions I got the first time around on the preprint, and figured it'd be easier to write up answers to these in one place.
+The paper is short and non-technical enough that it doesn't really need a blog post/explainer per se, so I opted to go with a "FAQ."
+Hope it's not too obnoxious.